 2/ It is rarely effective to attempt to gain strength or muscle mass while in a calorie deficit.

-Research into how large of a calorie surplus indicates that highly trained athletes typically require a smaller calorie surplus than beginner or novice athletes to effectively add muscle mass without adding excessive body fat.
+Research into how large of a calorie surplus should be indicates that highly trained athletes typically require a smaller calorie surplus than beginner or novice athletes.
+This is to effectively add muscle mass without adding excessive body fat.

 A surplus of 200-300cal would be a good starting point for an experienced athlete to avoid unnecessary fat gain, whereas a beginner would likely benefit from a 500 calorie surplus.